sunshower-io/sunshower-ui/README.md

 If everything built without errors, you can pull up a browser and navigate to: [http://localhost:32770/dev/](http://localhost:32770/dev/)

+### Watching changes with Gulp

+To watch any changes made and automatically deploy the changes, we use `gulp`.
+If you have npm and gulp installed locally on your system, you can just cd into `hasli-ui/web-ui` and run `gulp`.
+This will automatically build and watch for changes to markup, styles, code etc. and redeploy the changes.

+If you don't have npm or gulp installed locally, you can run it from the running container.

+1. `docker exec -it hasli-ui /bin/bash`
+2. `cd /usr/src/web-ui`
+3. `gulp`

+That will run gulp inside the container so no dependencies are required locally on your system.

 ### Stopping and removing containers

 `docker-compose -f docker-compose-dev.yml down`